Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-A dangerous inflammatory disease of the lungs caused by a pathogenic agent is mycoplasma pneumonia.
-Let's consider the peculiarities of the disease and the methods of its treatment.
+A dangerous inflammatory lung disease caused by a pathogenic agent is mycoplasma pneumonia.
+Let's consider the features of the disease and methods of its treatment.

-Atypical damage to the mucous membrane and all elements of the structure of the respiratory system caused by the mycoplasma bacteria occurs in 10% of cases of all inflammations.
-The spread of the pathogenic microorganism occurs by airborne droplets.
-The infectious process formed under its influence is characterized by a prolonged course from 2-3 weeks to several months.
+Atypical damage to the mucous membrane and all structural elements of the respiratory system caused by the bacterium mycoplasma occurs in 10% of all inflammations.
+The pathogenic microorganism spreads by airborne droplets.
+The infectious process formed under its influence is characterized by a long course from 2-3 weeks to several months.

-According to the International Classification of Diseases of the 10th revision of ICD-10, mycoplasma pneumonia is classified as X Diseases of the respiratory system (J00-J99):
+According to the International Classification of Diseases, 10th revision ICD-10, Mycoplasma pneumoniae belongs to category X Diseases of the respiratory system (J00-J99):

 - J15 Bacterial pneumonia, not elsewhere classified.

-And also to category J20.0 Acute bronchitis caused by mycoplasma pneumoniae.
+Also in category J20.0 Acute bronchitis due to mycoplasma pneumoniae.

-Anthroponous disease is accompanied by catarrhal and respiratory symptoms, pronounced intoxication, dyspepsia and other pathologies.
-This type of pneumonia manifests itself in the form of sporadic cases, and epidemic outbreaks.
+Anthroponotic disease is accompanied by catarrhal and respiratory symptoms, severe intoxication, dyspepsia and other pathologies.
+This type of pneumonia manifests itself both in the form of sporadic cases and epidemic outbreaks.
 It has seasonal fluctuations with a peak in the autumn-winter period.

-Atypical form of pneumonia very often leads to severe consequences, worsening the work of the whole organism.
+Atypical form of pneumonia very often leads to serious consequences, worsening the functioning of the whole organism.
 Let's consider in more detail, what is dangerous mycoplasma pneumonia:

-- Intoxication of the body with the products of the disintegration of pathogenic microorganisms.
+- Intoxication of the body with decay products of pathogenic microorganisms.

 - Severe respiratory failure.